What Customer Lifetime Value (CLV) Is & How to Calculate It

 When you measure the value of a customer, you are looking at the lifetime value of the relationship, which includes the lifetime value of the product and the lifetime value of the relationship.

 Measuring CLV can be tricky because it requires a lot of complex data to calculate.
 We must track how much customers spend on the product, their lifetime costs, and the product returns.
-This requires a lot of tracking and tracking and more tracking.
+This requires a lot of tracking and more tracking.

 With all that complex data, we create a report showing what we calculated as CLV.
 If the results show that we are losing money on a customer, you know you need to put resources into fixing this situation.